Manvanthakash/CognoRise-Infotech/README.md

 **Features**

 Engaging Visuals: High-quality images and illustrations to captivate users.

-User-Friendly Navigation: Intuitive design to ensure easy access to information.
-Informative Content: Detailed sections on various wildlife species and conservation efforts.
+Informative Content: Detailed sections on various wildlife species.

-Responsive Design: Optimized for different devices and screen sizes.
-Contents
+**Contents**

-Design Files: Sketch/Figma files with all UI components and layouts.
+Design Files: Figma files with all layouts.
 Assets: Images, icons, and illustrations used in the design.

-Documentation: Guidelines and notes on the design process and implementation.
-Usage
+**Usage**

 Feel free to explore, adapt, and use the design for educational and conservation projects.
 Contributions and suggestions are welcome to enhance the design further.

 Figma File: https://www.figma.com/design/Ypxfqf9g7FGhvYBGcHzflB/Brochure%3A-Indian-Wildlife?node-id=65-16&t=hrsDzbAWgSEkxGyF-1